ironmansoftware/poshtools-docs/powershell-pro-tools-documentation/installation-and-configuration.md

 ### Purchasing a License

-Visit the[purchasing page](https://poshtools.com/buy)and follow the instructions to purchase a license.
+Visit the [purchasing page](https://poshtools.com/buy) and follow the instructions to purchase a license.
 A license will be emailed to you.

 ### Installing a License